-Is an easy a hearty dish that is made in a single pan and can be ready in about 15 minutes!
+This is an easy and hearty dish that is made in one pan and can be ready in about 15 minutes!

 Recipe origin and info

-The Italian name for this dish is Pollo alla valdostana or Scaloppine alla valdostana.
+The Italian name for the traditional recipe is Pollo alla valdostana or Scaloppine alla valdostana.
 Alla valdostana is often referred to any dish that contains ham (prosciutto) and cheese, so it can be something else like “scaloppine di Vitello alla valdostana” (veal valdostana), “risotto alla valdostana”, etc.

-So in this case, Valdostana Chicken is made with thin slices (not cutlets!) of chicken breast lightly fried in butter, then deglazed with white wine and finally topped with slices of ham and cheese.
+So in this case, Chicken Valdostana is made with thin slices of chicken breast lightly fried in butter, then deglazed with white wine, and finally topped with slices of ham and cheese.